Canada is in desperate need of health reform.

 - Waiting Your Turn: For nearly 30 years, the Fraser Institute has been conducting important research on waiting lists in Canada.
 To view their 2021 report – click here.

 - Activity Based Funding: One policy option that Canada could embrace is called Activity Based Funding.
 In short, this model incentivizes output by funding hospitals based on output – rather than annual cheques.
-To see the Fraser Institute’s report on this – click here.
+To see the Fraser Institute’s report on this concept – click here, or click here to see the Montreal Economic Institute’s paper.

 - Historic Look at Health Reform: The Macdonald-Laurier Institute has some interesting essays on health reform over the past 20 years, specifically, an examination of the Mazankowski report from 20 years ago.